-There are many advantages to considering an inground swimming pool.
-Vinyl liner pools are typically the first category of swimming pools that truly allows you to customize your investment and is hands down the most popular within the Mid-Atlantic region.
-But it's not the only category! read more
+There are many options when considering a new inground swimming pool.
+Custom vinyl liner swimming pools truly allow you to customize your paradise at half the cost over a concrete pool and is hands down the most popular within our region. read more

 Please take a moment to view our photo gallery which is always a work in progress.
-These swimming pools are local to the Tidewater area and were built for people just like yourself.
-Look closely at a timeline of a recent tear out & rebuild to see the exact quality Mid-Atlantic Pools represents. view
+These swimming pools were built for people just like yourself by Mid-Atlantic Pools.
+Look closely at a timeline of a Remove & Replacement to get a better feel for Mid-Atlantic Pools' capabilities. view

 Bond Beam Repair